Introducing Supportive - Profiles in your Gmail Learn more

 This is the workhorse.

-Once you know the organization permalink, this endpoint gives you the company record itself.
-Public docs and examples show properties shaped around:
+Once you have a valid permalink, this endpoint returns the core organization record.
+Public docs and examples show fields around:

 • identifier